jkilpatr/Browbeat-ML/README.md

 Browbeat-ML or bml is a small project to apply machine learning to OpenStack performance data specifically data gathered in the Openstack Browbeat metadata format.
-Right now we only support Rally based tests, although other backends are easy enough to integrate.
+Right now bml only supports Rally based tests, although other backends are easy enough to integrate.

 To install run